psychopy/workshops/source/3days/day2/pavlovia.rst

 .. nextSlide::

 You can open developer tools in your browser (the `crib sheet <https://discourse.psychopy.org/t/psychopy-python-to-javascript-crib-sheet/14601>`_) gives tips how to do this on different browsers/operating systems)
-This will tell us where our (which line) error is occuring.
+This will tell us where our (which line) error is occurring.
 Remember, exporting to code is a one-way street.
-So whilst it is useful to look into the code, we *really* recommend fixing errors back in builder where possibl.
+So whilst it is useful to look into the code, we *really* recommend fixing errors back in builder where possible.

 .. image:: /_images/developerTools.png
     :align: center